mlcommons/croissant/docs/croissant-spec.md

 ### format

 A format used to parse the values coming from a `DataSource`, e.g., for dates or numbers.

+TODO: Define the list of supported formats, and devise a mechanism to select the right format for a given target data type.

 **range**: [sc:Text](https://schema.org/Text)